The Average Credit Score in America

 Income and credit scores are correlated, according to the Federal Reserve, which found in 2020 that lower-income Americans are more likely to have a lower credit score.

-The median credit score for low-income Americans is 658, which falls in the fair range.
+The median credit score for low-income Americans that year was 658, which falls in the fair range.
 This can make it difficult to access credit at an affordable rate, which in turn can make it more difficult to improve their credit score.

 On the other hand, high-income and middle-income Americans have credit scores in the very good range.